 FREN 285 - Spring Term Topics in French Civilization

-Prerequisites: FREN 162, FREN 164, or equivalent.
+Prerequisite: FREN 261.
 A study of significant aspects of culture and civilization through direct experience abroad in France and/or Francophone countries.
 May be repeated for degree credit if the topics are different.